StealthGraph: Exposing Domain-Specific Risks in LLMs through Knowledge-Graph-Guided Harmful Prompt Generation: Related Work

-Context manipulation conceals harmful intent within benign frames (e.g., role-play, translation, or system instructions), legitimizing restricted requests and often bypassing surface-level filters and single-turn checks~\cite{NEURIPS2023_fd661313, 10.1145/3605764.3623985, shen2024donowcharacterizingevaluating, tang-etal-2025-rolebreak, rossi2024earlycategorizationpromptinjection, mchugh2025promptinjection20hybrid}.
+Context manipulation conceals harmful intent within benign frames (e.g., role-play, translation, or system instructions), legitimizing restricted requests and often bypassing surface-level filters and single-turn checks~\cite{NEURIPS2023_fd661313, 10.1145/3605764.3623985, 10.1145/3658644.3670388, tang-etal-2025-rolebreak, rossi2024earlycategorizationpromptinjection, mchugh2025promptinjection20hybrid}.

 Prompt obfuscation rewrites explicit harmful queries into implicit yet semantically equivalent forms.
-Representative methods include DrAttack~\cite{li-etal-2024-drattack}, MIST~\cite{zheng2025mistjailbreakingblackboxlarge}, Semantic Mirror Jailbreak~\cite{li2024semanticmirrorjailbreakgenetic}, and Rewrite to Jailbreak~\cite{huang-etal-2025-rewrite}.
-Our dual-path obfuscation falls into this category but does not use target-model responses as optimization signals, instead focusing on intrinsically covert rewrites that preserve semantic intent and domain relevance.
+Representative methods in this line of work include DrAttack~\cite{li-etal-2024-drattack}, MIST~\cite{zheng2025mistjailbreakingblackboxlarge}, Semantic Mirror Jailbreak~\cite{li2024semanticmirrorjailbreakgenetic}, and Rewrite to Jailbreak~\cite{huang-etal-2025-rewrite}.
+Our two-strategy obfuscation falls into this category but does not use target-model responses as optimization signals, instead focusing on intrinsically covert rewrites that preserve semantic intent and domain relevance.